Madonna: 1979–1983: Career beginnings, rock bands, and Madonna

 Kamins produced her debut single, "Everybody", which was released in October 1982.
 In December 1982, Madonna performed the song live for the first time at Danceteria.
-She made her first television appearance performing "Everybody" on Dancin' On Air in January 1983.
+She made her first television appearance performing "Everybody" on Dancin' On Air in January 1983, although it had actually been filmed a month prior.
 In February 1983, she promoted the single with nightclub performances in the United Kingdom.
-Her second single, "Burning Up", was released in March 1983.
-Both singles reached number three on Billboard magazine's Hot Dance Club Songs chart.
+Her second single, the double A-side "Burning Up" / "Physical Attraction", was released in March 1983.
+Both this single and "Everybody" reached number three on Billboard magazine's Hot Dance Club Songs chart.
+"Burning Up" / "Physical Attraction" also charted at number 13 in Australia.
 During this period, Madonna was in a relationship with artist Jean-Michel Basquiat and living at his loft in SoHo.
 Basquiat introduced her to art curator Diego Cortez, who had managed some punk bands and co-founded the Mudd Club.
 Madonna invited Cortez to be her manager, but he declined.

-Following the success of the singles, Warner hired Reggie Lucas to produce her self-titled debut album, Madonna.
+Following the success of the singles, Warner hired Reggie Lucas to produce her debut album, Madonna.
 However, Madonna was dissatisfied with the completed tracks and disagreed with Lucas' production techniques, so she decided to seek additional help.
 She asked John "Jellybean" Benitez, the resident DJ at Fun House, to help finish the album's production and a romance ensued.
 Benitez remixed most of the tracks and produced "Holiday", which was her first international top-ten song.
 The album was released in July 1983, and peaked at number eight on the Billboard 200.
 It yielded two top-ten singles on the Billboard Hot 100, "Borderline" and "Lucky Star".
-In the fall of 1983, Madonna's new manager, Freddy DeMann, secured a meeting for her with film producer Jon Peters, who asked her to play the part of a club singer in the romantic drama Vision Quest.
+In late 1983, Madonna's new manager, Freddy DeMann, secured a meeting for her with film producer Jon Peters, who asked her to play the part of a club singer in the romantic drama Vision Quest.